izikeros/blog/content/posts/notes/ripgrep_rg.md

 `rg --files -g "*.py"`

-## Use AND logic for multiple patterns:
+## Use AND logic for multiple patterns

 `rg "pattern1" | rg "pattern2"`